How To Play 3D Pinball Space Cadet in Windows 10

 I downloaded the game from the source and it passed my browser’s security check and a virus scan.
 The game should run just fine on any version of Windows 10, whether 32- or 64-bit.
 No crashes, no issues and nothing that would prevent you losing more hours of your life chasing high scores.

-When loaded, use the ‘Z’ and ‘/’ to control the flippers and hold down space to pull back the plunger to launch the ball.
+The controls for the game are simple.
+Use the ‘Z’ and ‘/’ to control the flippers and hold down space to pull back the plunger to launch the ball.

 As 3D Pinball Space Cadet was originally created for early computers, the resolution isn’t great.
 It runs in a small 640×480 window which you may have to squint at to see.
 You can use it full screen which might make it easier to play.
 Open the Options menu and select Full Screen.